-Prior to the Compensation Committee's December 2012 meeting, Mr. Marucci reviewed in detail the performance of each executive officer, excluding himself, and considered such individual's contributions to our success in 2012.
-Mr. Marucci's bonus recommendations were primarily driven by the fact that the Company achieved 100% of its pre-determined corporate goals in 2012 and each employee, including the executive officers, contributed to our success in achieving the 2012 corporate goals.
+Prior to the Compensation Committee's December 2013 and January 2014 meetings, Mr. Marucci reviewed in detail the performance of each executive officer, excluding himself, and considered such individual's contributions to our success in 2013.
+Mr. Marucci's bonus recommendations were primarily driven by the fact that the Company achieved greater than 100% of its pre-determined corporate goals

-The Compensation Committee discussed Mr. Marucci's recommendations for the Named Executive Officers and reviewed Mr. Marucci's performance for fiscal 2012.
-Based on Mr. Marucci's recommendations for each of the Named Executive Officers, the Compensation Committee's review of Mr. Marucci's performance and the 100% achievement of the corporate goals for 2012, the Compensation Committee determined that the annual cash incentives approved for each Named Executive Officer (including Mr. Marucci) should be set at 100% of the targets established for each Named Executive Officer.
+The Compensation Committee discussed Mr. Marucci's recommendations for the Named Executive Officers and reviewed Mr. Marucci's performance for fiscal 2013.
+In particular, the Compensation Committee determined that our executive officers over-achieved their goals with respect to progress in our clinical programs, particularly our rindopepimut and glembatumumab vedotin programs, and to corporate development activities.
+Based on Mr. Marucci's recommendations for each of the Named Executive Officers, the Compensation Committee's review of Mr. Marucci's performance and the Compensation Committee's determination that greater than 100% achievement of the corporate goals for 2013, the Compensation Committee determined that the annual cash incentives approved for each Named Executive Officer (including Mr. Marucci) should be set at 105% to 144% of the targets established for each Named Executive Officer, depending on the position.

-The Compensation Committee determined that annual incentive bonuses paid to the Named Executive Officers for 2012, were fair, reasonable and appropriate based on the factors described above.
+The Compensation Committee determined that annual incentive bonuses paid to the Named Executive Officers for 2013, were fair, reasonable and appropriate based on the factors described above.